Eight

 Eight (Splatoon)

 Eight is a character I've felt very closely tied to ever since my introduction to the Splatoon series (which was mostly Splatoon trailers on the Nintendo 3ds eShop).
 Looking at them feels more like looking at myself than actually looking at myself in the mirror does.
 They're the reason I go by "Eight," after all.
 Their story is all about rebirth and memory loss and self-definition.
 They come from a blank slate, literally climbing out of the dark to figure out who they are, still haunted by the ghosts of a life that they couldn't even remember that they used to lead.
 They built their own selfhood through what they survived, not what they were told to be.
 They lost their memories and could only view them through what was essentially a third-person perspective - they could read the memcakes, sure, but that's not the same as having those memories "back."
-And then, after they escaped the Deep Sea Metro, and thought they were finally, finally free, they were trapped in the false reality of the Spire of Order.
+And then, after they escaped the Deep Sea Metro, and thought they were finally, finally free, they were trapped in the false reality of the Spire of Order - the consequence of everything they had been through.
 Eight's story is my story, viewed through a different filter.
 Eight is a reflection of me, in a different shape and in a different world.

 Siffrin from In Stars and Time